 Advances in RF semiconductor technologies will continue to transform communications systems and the devices that power them, from wide bandwidth gallium nitride (GaN) power amplifiers (PAs) supporting new basestation architectures and RF energy applications to high-volume silicon (Si) solutions that are making 5G deployment a reality.
 Adoption of the latest semiconductor process nodes requires close collaboration between monolithic microwave integrated circuit (MMIC)/RFIC manufacturers (foundries), electronic design automation (EDA) vendors, and designers.
-NI AWR software supports this collaboration with device models and process design kits (PDKs) developed in partnership with foundries and designers.
+AWR software supports this collaboration with device models and process design kits (PDKs) developed in partnership with foundries and designers.

 Electromagnetic (EM)-aware PDKs enable designers to develop complex MMICs/RFICs and optimize performance with novel architectures.